google/capslock/docs/capabilities.md

 not stable and are subject to change.** Feedback on the capabilities and how they are assigned is very welcome.

-The capabilities that Caplock reports are defined in the `src/proto/capability.proto` file, specifically the `Capability` enum.
+The capabilities that Capslock reports are defined in the `src/proto/capability.proto` file, specifically the `Capability` enum.
 The `src/interesting/interesting.go` file contains the mappings from library modules and calls to these capabilities.